pschatzmann/ESP32-A2DP/README.md

 ## A2DP Sink (Music Receiver)

+This can be used e.g. to build your own Bluetooth Speaker.

 ### A Simple I2S Example (A2DS Sink) using default Pins
 Here is the simplest example which just uses the proper default settings: